 Latin American's organised crime groups pose a serious threat to the European Union internal security as their actions are increasingly linked to a series of crimes within the Union, particularly in the realm of drug trafficking.
 The 2021 European Union Serious and Organised Crime Threat Assessment (SOCTA) highlights that unprecedented quantities of illicit drugs are trafficked to the European Union from Latin America, generating multi-billion-euro profits, which are used to finance a diverse range of criminal organisations (international and European Union-based) and to weaken the rule of law in the European Union.
+According to the 2025 SOCTA, Latin America is the main cocaine cultivation and production region, and its ports starting points for onward transport to the EU.
+It is also a source of people trafficked for sexual and, to a lesser extent, labour exploitation, and of irregular migrants smuggled by air to the EU.

 Recent reports confirm that cocaine availability in Europe is at an all-time high and the drug is more affordable and accessible for consumers than in the past.
-Most of the product seized in the European Union is transported by sea, primarily in maritime shipping containers, and shipped to the European Union directly from the countries of production as well as from neighbouring countries of departure in Latin America, including Brazil.
-Brazilian organised crime organisations have become partners of Colombian criminal networks and also purchase cocaine produced in Bolivia and Peru.
-In addition to their trafficking activities, these networks are service providers for globally operating criminal networks that use Brazilian ports to traffic cocaine.
-Based on quantities of cocaine seized in European ports and in ports elsewhere destined for Europe, Brazil (with a cocaine seizure of about 71 tonnes) was one of the main departure points in 2020, as it has been for some years.
-Official data from Brazil confirm that Europe is the largest destination for cocaine shipped from Brazil.
+Most of the product seized in the European Union is transported by sea, primarily in maritime shipping containers, and shipped to the European Union directly from the countries of production as well as from neighbouring countries of departure in Latin America, including Ecuador.
+Based on quantities of cocaine seized in European ports and in ports elsewhere destined for Europe, Ecuador (with a cocaine seizure of about 67.5 tonnes) was one of the main departure points in 2020, as it has been for some years.
+An example of the evolution of Ecuador in drug trafficking is the increase in the quantities shipped from Guayaquil, the largest container port in Ecuador, towards Antwerp, Belgium, using the rip-on/rip-off method, from 6 tonnes in 2018 to almost 56 tonnes in 2021.
 Organised crime organisations based in Latin America are well established and also active in other crime areas that fall within Europol's mandate, such as cybercrimes, money laundering, and environmental crimes.

-In its Programming Document 2022-2024, Europol has flagged that, among others, the growing demand for drugs and increased drug trafficking routes into the European Union justifies the need for enhanced cooperation with Latin American countries.
+In its Programming Document 2024-2026, Europol has flagged that, among others, the growing demand for drugs and enhanced drug trafficking routes into the European Union justify the need for enhanced cooperation with Latin American countries.